3 Towns in Tuscany, Northern Italy – Itinerary 1 Day

 Photo: Travel In Culture

-Alternatively (or if you have more time), you may view the ancient Roman Theatre nearby – dating from the first century AD.
-It features 19 tiers of seating perfectly built into the sloping ground.
-You will notice an orchestra pit here as well.
+Alternatively — or if you have a bit more time — you can visit the nearby ancient Roman Theatre, dating back to the first century AD.
+It features 19 tiers of seating, beautifully built into the natural slope of the hill, and you will also spot the original orchestra pit still in place.

 (The Roman theatre closes at 17:30 and earlier in winter.
 Check the opening hours)